Republic (Plato): Form of the Good (505a–505e)

-Socrates' argument is that in the ideal city, a true philosopher with understanding of forms will facilitate the harmonious co-operation of all the citizens of the city—the governance of a city-state is likened to the command of a ship, the Ship of State.
+Socrates argues that in the ideal city, a true philosopher with understanding of forms will facilitate the harmonious co-operation of all the citizens of the city.
 This philosopher-king must be intelligent, reliable, and willing to lead a simple life.
-However, these qualities are rarely manifested on their own, and so they must be encouraged through education and the study of the Good.
+However, these qualities are rarely manifested on their own, and so they must be encouraged through education and the study of the Form of the Good.